parulnith/What-I-learnt-by-interviewing-numerous-Kaggle-Grandmasters/readme.md

-# What I learnt by intervewing numerous Kaggle Competition GrandMasters
+# What I learnt by intervewing numerous Kaggle Grandmasters

+Over the past two years, I have had the opportunity to interview some of the finest Kaggle Grandmasters.
+Not only have I learnt about their journey to the top but I have

 <div align='center'>